Tower of London,Beefeater,beefeater tower of london

 The outside wall of the tower complex

 Branding someone a traitor meant that his or her body didn’t warrant a proper burial after death.
-Traitors’ heads often adorned the spikes at the London Bridge, while their corpses ended up beneath the church’s floor.
+Traitors’ heads often adorned the spikes at the London Bridge, while their corpses ended up beneath the church’s floor like a makeshift cemetery.

 Torture and confinement at the Tower